-The results revealed that the mRNA expression level of SOCS3 was significantly lower in the CC group than in the Control group (p < 0.01, Figure 1).
+The messenger RNA (mRNA) expression level of SOCS3 in the CC tissues was first measured via qRT-PCR analysis.
+The results revealed that the mRNA expression level of SOCS3 was significantly lower in the CC group than in the control group (p < 0.01, Figure 1).
 Then, IHC staining assay was performed to identify SOCS3 protein in the CC tissues.
 It was discovered that the protein expression of SOCS3 was significantly decreased in the CC group (p < 0.05).